tengmx/tengmx.github.io/pages/research.md

    Sequencing of 3D chromatin looping has provided precise measurements of enhancer-gene relationships.
-When combined with other sequencing data, it facilitates the [enhancer regulator identification](https://doi.org/10.1038/s41467-020-20136-w) in cancers, and provides new insights to the [diverse enhancer characteristics](https://doi.org/10.1093/nar/gkac141) in cell-type-specific gene regulation.
+When combined with other sequencing data, it facilitates the [enhancer regulator identification](https://doi.org/10.1038/s41467-020-20136-w) in cancers, and provides new insights to the [enhancer dynamic characteristics](https://doi.org/10.1093/nar/gkac141) in cell-type-specific gene regulation.

  - **Standardizing gene expression to aid epigenomic interpretation**.
 Gene expression